How to become an education welfare officer

 University

-You could do a degree in social and human sciences, social work or education.
+You could do a degree in:

 Entry requirements